What is Learner Web?

-The Learner Web consists of a Web-based software system that is implemented regionally.
-The System is organized around Learning Plans.
+Learner Web is a web-based software system that is implemented locally.
+The system is organized around Learning Plans.
 A Learning Plan is a set of steps structured to help learners achieve an identified goal.
-For example, if the goal is to get a GED diploma, the steps might include finding out more about the tests, identifying what skills one needs to brush up on, learning new skills and knowledge, taking practice tests, etc. Each step is matched with online and community based resources and a workspace where Learners can take assessments or save their work in an e-portfolio.
+For example, if the goal is to learn how to send an email, the steps might include: learning how to use a mouse and keyboard, learning how to navigate online, creating an email account, and finally learning how to send messages.
+Each step is matched with online, community-based resources and a workspace where learners can take assessments or save their work in an e-portfolio.

-The Learner Web is one of two platforms for adults recognized by the The National Education Technology Plan and is also recognized by the U.S. Department of Education's Office of Vocational and Adult Education as a resource of Noteworthy Practices in technology and distance learning.
+Learner Web was one of two platforms for adults recognized by the The National Education Technology Plan (2010) and was also recognized by the U.S. Department of Education's Office of Vocational and Adult Education as a resource of Noteworthy Practices in technology and distance learning.